-Handel rips West Coast donors 'buying' seat in Georgia race; Palmetto contest takes 2nd billing
+Georgia race: Handel rips West Coast donors 'buying' seat; SC contest takes 2nd billing

 Each candidate has heavy-hitters in their corner.
 Trump again took to Twitter Tuesday morning to make a closing sales pitch for Handel, writing:

 “KAREN HANDEL FOR CONGRESS.
-She will fight for lower taxes, great healthcare strong security-a hard worker who will never give up!
+She will fight for lower taxes, great health care strong security-a hard worker who will never give up!
 VOTE TODAY”

 Handel used an election-eve rally to urge suburban Atlanta Republicans not to be wowed by the attention and money showered on this House special election.